aolkin/hrdc/docs/publicity_admin.md

 the calendar and in the upcoming events section just like performances.
 If desired, such events can be linked to a webpage by filling in that field.

+### VenueApp Deadlines

+Due dates for live Venue Applications will also appear on the calendar.
+To hide these dates, the application must be made to no longer be live.

 # Newsletter Submissions

 To view submitted announcements, navigate to "Announcements" under the